Here are the essential tools you need to film and edit high-quality videos with your iPhone or Android smartphone.

 2. Stabilization: Tripods, Selfie Sticks And Gimbals

-You will need tools for stabilization to film smooth videos without holding your smartphone in your hand.
+You will need tools for stabilization to film smooth videos with your smartphone.

 Lifestyle Designs has made the ultimate 4-in-1 Selfie Stick Tripod Stand Kit ($39) that I find myself using the most frequently.
 It has 4 modes: selfie stick, handheld tripod, tabletop tripod, and elevated mode.